The market then

 As part of the ‘getting to know you’ activities at our first international school in Hong Kong (through Search Associates), we were asked to order ourselves in terms of years of service at the school.
 There was only the tiniest group of teachers who were there over 10 years; the majority had been at the school from 2 to 5 years.
-We thought we would work our way around the world, but found ourselves still in the same school 10 years later!
+Originally, we thought we would do the same and work our way around the world, but found ourselves still in the same school 10 years later!

 We returned home eventually to indoctrinate our sons into their home ‘culture’ which included football and family, (not to mention to solidify their accents) and give them a sense of ‘home’.
-Nothing had really changed back in Australia since we had left.
+We were happy to find that nothing had really changed back in Australia since we had left.

 After four years at home, itchy feet took us to the opposite end of the globe for another contract, this time in Egypt.
 We planned the timing of this contract around the boys’ educational needs and the health of extended family members.
 The idea of introducing our boys, who were by now a little older, to travel and other cultures was too irresistible for us to remain in our comfort zone.

-Often family and friends try to discourage people from taking the leap to work overseas.
+Sometimes family and friends try to discourage people from taking the leap to work overseas.
 ‘Why would you leave your home country?’
 ‘Is it safe?’
-‘How can you take your kids to China, Indonesia etc’ ‘Are you teaching English?’
-And some people take one negative comment and ignore all the positive aspects of a new school and location.
-Or, people don’t like you doing something different.
-We were very lucky that our families supported us in these moves overseas and were able to visit us wherever we were.
+‘How can you take your kids to X country?’ etc. And, sometimes people take one negative comment and ignore all the positive aspects of a new school and location.
+Or, they don’t like you doing something different.
+We were very lucky that our families supported us in these moves overseas and were able to visit us wherever we were living.

 Everyone starts thinking they’ll spend a few years overseas and then come home.
 And then there’s that feeling you are ‘missing out’ by being home.
 We did that.
 Four years overseas, came back to Melbourne.
 Bought a newsagency in Elwood, realised it was very boring and two years later we were back overseas teaching.